Racing Crimes in Pinellas

 Our attorneys represent clients on a variety of criminal traffic crimes in Pinellas County including DUI, DWLS, reckless driving, racing, and fleeing to elude.

-At Sammis Law Firm, oour attorneys represent people accused of being a driver, spectator, or facilitator of a street or drag race in Pinellas County, FL.
+Don’t face the judge alone.
+Contact our experienced criminal defense lawyers in Pinellas County, FL who can represent you on charges of being a driver, spectator, or facilitator of a street or drag race in Pinellas County, FL.

 Elements of Street or Drag Racing in Florida

-Florida prohibitions against illegal street racing recognizes the dangers to participants, bystanders, and property.
+Florida prohibitions against illegal street racing recognize the dangers to participants, bystanders, and property.
 Under Florida’s street racing statute, the term “race” is defined to mean the following:

 - the use of one or more motor vehicles in competition

-- arising from a challenge to demonstrate superiority of a motor vehicle or driver
+- arising from a challenge to demonstrate the superiority of a motor vehicle or driver

-- the acceptance or competitive response to that challenge, either through a prior arrangement or in immediate response
+- the acceptance of competitive response to that challenge, either through a prior arrangement or in immediate response

 - in which the competitor attempts to outgain or outdistance another motor vehicle: